 Note* Pepperstone is the only other brokerage trading firm that can compete with IC Markets spreads.

 Over the past years, the forex industry has become a very competitive field.
-When you trade forex through best forex brokers like IC Markets, you can enjoy raw spreads on currency pairs and many CFDs.
+When you trade forex through the best forex brokers like IC Markets, you can enjoy raw spreads on currency pairs and many CFDs.

 The Australian-based trading firm IC Markets offers two types of spreads, depending on the trading accounts you choose: